Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 115 – Order of Inheritance: Depth-First

-However, a daughter takes precedence over the brothers of the deceased (her uncles), and the descendants of a daughter take precedence over brothers.
-The daughter also takes precedence over the father of the deceased (her grandfather).
+However, a daughter takes precedence over the deceased's brothers (her uncles), and the descendants of a daughter take precedence over brothers.
+The daughter also precedes the deceased's father (her grandfather).

-This is the rule: whoever takes precedence in the inheritance, his descendants too take precedence; and the father takes precedence over all his descendants – because the brothers of the deceased are related to him through their common father.
+This is the rule: whoever takes precedence in the inheritance, his descendants also take precedence, and the father takes precedence over all his descendants – because the deceased's brothers are related to him through their common father.

 Sunday, December 13, 2009